zachglick/neural-network-potential-workshop/meeting_2/README.md

 This exercise is intended to get you familiar with the process of training a neural network

 Run the file `train_aspirin_neural_network.py` from the command line.
-Observe the training and testing errors each epoch.
+Observe the training and validation errors each epoch.
-Make a note of the best test error over 100 epochs.
+Make a note of the best validation error over 100 epochs.
 Does the model seem to be learning anything?
 Do you think this model is converged?